ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 As the diagram illustrates, the **Automated Changelog Process** involves interaction between two **GitHub Repositories** (the OpenSearch repo and the contributor's forked repo), two **external services** (a reusable GitHub Action and an Express.js application), and a **GitHub App**.
 These components will work together differently depending on whether or not a contributor opts to install the App on their forked repo.

 - **Github Repositories**
-  - **OpenSearch Upstream Repository** → base repository of an OpenSearch library where a contributor opens a PR (e.g. [OpenSearch Dashboards](https://github.com/opensearch-project/OpenSearch-Dashboards), [OpenSearch UI Framework](https://github.com/opensearch-project/oui), [OpenSearch Neural Search](https://github.com/opensearch-project/neural-search), etc).
+  - **OpenSearch Upstream Repository** → This is the base repository where a contributor's open pull request resides (e.g. [OpenSearch Dashboards](https://github.com/opensearch-project/OpenSearch-Dashboards), [OpenSearch UI Framework](https://github.com/opensearch-project/oui), [OpenSearch Neural Search](https://github.com/opensearch-project/neural-search), etc).

-  - **Contributor Forked Repository** → forked repository of an upstream OpenSearch library where a contributor suggests changes by opening a PR.
+  - **Contributor Forked Repository** → The head repository where the contributor's pull request originates from.
+It contains the changes the contributor is asking to be merged into the base repository.

 - **External Services**
-  - **OpenSearch Changelog Workflow** → GitHub reusable workflow triggered upon the creation or edit of a PR.
-Acts only in the **OpenSearch Upstream Repository** and it is in charge of:
+  - **OpenSearch Changelog Workflow** → GitHub reusable Action workflow triggered whenever a PR is opened or edited.
+This workflow acts only in the **OpenSearch Upstream Repository** and carries out the following actions:
-    1. Check and parse entries in changelog section of PR description.
+    - Check and parse contributor entries in the `## Changelog` section of the PR description.
-    2. Post comments and add or remove labels in PR.
+    - Post comments and add or remove labels on PRs.
-    3. Communicate with **OpenSearch Changelog PR Bridge** for automatic creation/update of chnageset files.
+    - Communicate with **OpenSearch Changelog PR Bridge** to automatically create, update, or delete changeset files.
-    4. Check format for manual creation or update of changeset files.
+    - If a contributor has manually added or updated a changeset file, validate the format of the file.

-  - **OpenSearch Changelog PR Bridge** → Express.js application for **OpenSearch Changelog Bot**.
-In charge of committing changeset files when automatic option is selected.
-Acts only in **Contributor Forked Repository** and required **OpenSearch Changelog Bot** app installed.
-More details in [here](https://github.com/BigSamu/OpenSearch_Changeset_Bot).
+  - **OpenSearch Changelog PR Bridge** → An Express.js application that serves as the backbone of the **OpenSearch Changelog Bot** (the name of the **GitHub App** referred to above).
+    - If a contributor has [installed the bot](https://github.com/apps/opensearch-changeset-bot) in their forked repository, the PR bridge service will receive HTTP requests from the **OpenSearch Changelog Workflow** and commit a changeset file to the branch in the contributor's repository where the PR has originated from.
+The PR bridge service acts only in the **Contributor Forked Repository**.

+    - If a contributor has not installed the bot, the PR bridge service will communicate back to the **OpenSearch Changelog Workflow**, instructing it to look for and parse a manually-created changeset file.

 - **GitHub App**
-  - **OpenSearch Changelog Bot** → GitHub App required for getting contributor's permissions to act on his behalf when committing changeset files on his forked repository.
-Installed in **Contributor Forked Repository** and used only for automatic approach for creating or updating changeset files.
-Installation link [here](https://github.com/apps/opensearch-changeset-bot).
+  - **OpenSearch Changelog Bot** → The name of the GitHub App required for obtaining contributors' permissions to act on their behalf and commit changeset files in their forked repository.
+As mentioned above, the App is installed in the **Contributor Forked Repository** and acts only to creating or updating changeset files.
+The source code and documentation for the bot is available in the [GitHub App's repository](https://github.com/BigSamu/OpenSearch_Changeset_Bot).

 As illustrated in the diagram presented three main jobs encompass the interaction of the elements described before: